 Any other expenses except those listed on the inclusion parts.

 ADDIS ABABA TO ARBA MINCH After breakfast, drive to the famous lakeside town of Arba Minch.
 En route visit the villages of Gurage for their staple food of Kocho made from the false banana.
 We drive through one of the most colorful and scenic areas of Southern Ethiopia, a land that is inhabited by the Wolayita people, who were once nomads but are now farmers.
-Before arriving to the town of Arba Minch, a long section of the road offers magnificent views of lake Abaya, surrounded by mountains.
+Before arriving to the town of Arba Minch, a long section of the road offers magnificent views of Lake Abaya, surrounded by mountains.
 The lake has volcanic origins and is almost pink in color.
-Overnight at Haile Resort ( B,L,D)

-VISIT THE MURSI TRIBES IN MAGO PARK AND DRIVE TO TURMI Early morning drive to Mago National Park, from here, visit the Mursi highlands where the most illustrious of Ethiopia’s unique tribes lives.
+VISIT THE MURSI TRIBES IN MAGO PARK AND DRIVE TO TURMI Early morning drive to Mago National Park, from where, we will visit the Mursi highlands where the most illustrious of Ethiopia’s unique tribes lives.
 The Mursi are known all over the world, for their decorative lip plates that adorn the lower lips of the Mursi women.
-The plates stretch the lower lip beyond imagination and the women’s beauty , pride and desirability is determined in direct proportion to the size of the plate.
+The plates stretch the lower lip beyond imagination and the women’s beauty, pride and desirability is determined in direct proportion to the size of the plate.
 The Mursi men and women may appear gracious but the Mursi warriors are not to be sneezed at.
 On their arms are deep crescent incisions that represent each enemy they have killed in battle.
 The men are also famous for their hairstyle.
 The various cultural aspects of the tribe will be explained and you will be able to take their photographs but not for free.
-Back to Jinka for your lunch.
+Drive back to Jinka for lunch.
 In the afternoon we will continue driving through the Omo Valley region to Turmi via Dimeka for visiting the Hamer tribes.
 The Hamer tribe is one of the largest groups in the Valley.
-The Hamer cultivate millet, vegetables, tobacco and cotton as well as raising cattle and goats.
+The Hamer cultivates millet, vegetables, tobacco and cotton as well as raising cattle and goats.
 They are known for the fine pottery they produce as well as their remarkable hairstyling.
 Most dramatic of all are the clay hair buns with ostrich feathers that the men don when they have killed a fierce animal.
 The Hamer women are simply stunning.
 The women wear beaded necklaces and iron coils around their arms and decorate their skin with cowry shells.
 These decorations indicate the wealth and prestige of a woman’s husband.
-Overnight at Buska Lodge ( B,L,D)

-EXCURSION TO EL SOD CRATER LAKE This morning we will proceed to the crater lake of El Sod,known locally as the House of Salt.
+EXCURSION TO EL SOD CRATER LAKE This morning we will proceed to the crater lake of El Sod, known locally as the House of Salt.
 El Sod’s deep crater is famous for the black salt that has been extracted from its inky depths for centuries.
 We will view the lake from the rim and take a short walk along the top.
 Probably, ubiquitous donkeys can still be seen winding their way up the side of the crater loaded with the valuable mineral.
 Then, we will drive back to Yabello, famed for its unique position as home for two of Ethiopia’s Endemic birds; the white-tailed swallow and Stresemann’s bush crow.
 These birds can only be found in the acacia scrubland around Yabello.
-Overnight at Yabello Motel ( B,L,D)

 All you have to do to get started with your trip is to get in touch with us!
 We are ready to attend to any question and query, and are definitely all set to help you create itineraries that lead to once-in-a-lifetime memories.
 Always remember, “Maybe the best moment of your life will be on your next big adventure.”